Siteimprove/alfa/.changeset/brown-countries-applaud.md

 "@siteimprove/alfa-css": minor
 ---

-**Added:** A new abstraction for calculatable Angle is introduced and used in style properties.
-Currently, style properties onlà accept non-calculated angles.
+**Added:** New abstractions for calculatable numeric values (numbers, percentages, dimensions) are introduced and used in style properties.
+Currently, style properties only accept non-calculated numeric (except for some properties that already accepted calculated lengths or length-percentages and keep doing so).